In Sickness and in Health: After the cancellation

 Warren Mitchell would continue to perform as Alf Garnett on special occasions; this meant on stage in front of a live audience, and similarly to an invited audience consisting largely of celebrities and public figures.

 In 1997, a number of special shows were arranged for Granada Television, in which Alf would be in his front room in the company of Mrs Hollingberry or in the pub with a drinking partner.
 The material was written by Johnny Speight and Alf now grumbles about the Labour Party being returned to power under Tony Blair.

 After Johnny Speight's death in 1998, Warren Mitchell decided that he no longer wanted to play Alf.

 International versions

 In 1991 a Dutch version of the series, In voor en tegenspoed ("In good times and in bad"), debuted on Dutch TV.
 According to the end credits only the first 12 episodes are based on Speight's original scripts.
 Two more series of episodes were written by Paul-Jan Nelissen and Marc Nelissen.
 The Dutch Alf Garnett is called Fred Schuit (played by Rijk de Gooyer).
 He lives in Amsterdam, supports AFC Ajax, drinks jenever for medicinal reasons, and does not trust a TV-set unless it is made in Eindhoven.
 The series was awarded two Awards of the Dutch Academy.

-The American counterpart to this series is Archie Bunker's Place, which preceded In Sickness and in Health by six years.